project-aethermesh/aetherlay/README.md

 ### Port Configuration

 - The metrics server runs on the port defined by `METRICS_PORT` (default: `9090`).
 - **Important**: When running multiple services from this repository on the same machine (e.g., the load balancer and the standalone health checker), you must assign them different metrics ports to avoid conflicts.
-For example, you could run the health checker with `--metrics-port=9090` and the load balancer with `--metrics-port=9091` (which is the default if you don't set the `METRICS_PORT` env var.
+For example, you could run the health checker with `--metrics-port=9090` and the load balancer with `--metrics-port=9091` (which is the default if you don't set the `METRICS_PORT` env var).

 ## Grafana Dashboard